quiltdata/quilt/docs/Technical Reference.md

 | Priority 2 | 1 business day | 2 business days |
 | Priority 3 | 1 business days | N/A |

+### Definitions
-1.	*Business Day* means Monday through Friday (PST), excluding holidays observed by Quilt Data.
+*	*Business Day* means Monday through Friday (PST), excluding holidays observed by Quilt Data.

-1. “Business Hours” means 8:00 a.m. to 7:00 p.m.
+*	*Business Hours* means 8:00 a.m. to 7:00 p.m.
 (PST) on Business Days.

-1. “Priority 1” means a critical problem with the Software in which the Software inoperable;
+*	*Priority 1* means a critical problem with the Software in which the Software inoperable;
-1. “Priority 2” means a problem with the Software in which the Software is severely limited or degraded, major functions are not performing properly, and the situation is causing a significant impact to Customer’s operations or productivity;
+*	*Priority 2* means a problem with the Software in which the Software is severely limited or degraded, major functions are not performing properly, and the situation is causing a significant impact to Customer’s operations or productivity;

-1. “Priority 3” means a minor or cosmetic problem with the Software in which any of the following occur: the problem is an irritant, affects nonessential functions, or has minimal impact to business operations; the problem is localized or has isolated impact; the problem is an operational nuisance; the problem results in documentation errors; or the problem is any other problem that is not a Priority 1 or a Priority 2, but is otherwise a failure of the Software to conform to the Documentation or Specifications;
+*	*Priority 3* means a minor or cosmetic problem with the Software in which any of the following occur: the problem is an irritant, affects nonessential functions, or has minimal impact to business operations; the problem is localized or has isolated impact; the problem is an operational nuisance; the problem results in documentation errors; or the problem is any other problem that is not a Priority 1 or a Priority 2, but is otherwise a failure of the Software to conform to the Documentation or Specifications;

-1. “Temporary Resolution” means a temporary fix or patch that has been implemented and incorporated into the Software by Quilt Data to restore Software functionality.
+* *Temporary Resolution* means a temporary fix or patch that has been implemented and incorporated into the Software by Quilt Data to restore Software functionality.